nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Hard Reload.
 - Empty Cache *and* Hard Reload.

+Individual SysInternals tools can be downloaded direct from internet file share :boom:`\\live.systeminternals.com`:boom:.

+Quite by accident I bumped into [cheeriojs/cheerio](https://github.com/cheeriojs/cheerio), an open source project that scrapes web pages and returns a tight, scaled-down DOM. [ikatyang's emoji cheat sheet](https://github.com/ikatyang/emoji-cheat-sheet) utilizes cheerio to create the list.
+Turns out there is a 'good first issue' item in the Cheeriojs repository, so I forked it for future inspection.

 ## Tuesday 11-Oct-2022

 Another poster added a link to [Jake Archibald's blog page](https://jakearchibald.com/2021/cors/) that discusses *CORS* in historic detail.
 It's also pretty humorous.
 Key takeaways are stored in [cors-review](./cors-review.html).
 Key takeaways for right here: